 We experienced rapid growth and increased demand for our platform prior to the COVID-19 pandemic.
-Our revenue grew from \$53.9 million in 2018 to \$80.5 million in 2019 to \$88.1 million in 2020, but our headcount remained consistent, with 131 employees as of December 31, 2018, 127 employees as of December 31, 2019 and 133 employees as of December 31, 2020.
-Comparing 2020 to 2021, our revenue grew from \$88.1 million to \$142.8 million, respectively, but our headcount remained relatively consistent, with 133 employees as of December 31, 2020 and 144 employees as of December 31, 2021.
-Comparing 2021 to 2022, our revenue has grown from \$142.8 million to \$169.5 million, respectively, but our headcount remained relatively consistent, with 144 employees as of December 31, 2021 and 138 employees as of December 31, 2022.
+Our revenue grew from \$53.9 million in 2018 to \$80.5 million in 2019 to \$88.1 million in 2020 to \$142.8 million in 2021, but our headcount remained relatively consistent, with 131 employees as of December 31, 2018, 127 employees as of December 31, 2019, 133 employees as of December 31, 2020, and 144 employees as of December 31, 2021.
+From 2021 to 2022, our revenue grew to \$169.5 million, but our headcount remained relatively consistent, with 144 employees as of December 31, 2021 and 138 employees as of December 31, 2022.
+In 2023, our revenue declined to \$150.7 million, with 133 employees as of December 31, 2023.
 The growth and expansion of our business and platform may place a significant strain on our management and our administrative, operational and financial reporting resources.
 Our ability to accurately plan for and model future growth is limited and subject to a number of uncertainties, due in part to our global operations, customer preferences and mix of products and features.
 We have encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in rapidly changing industries.
 If our assumptions regarding these risks and uncertainties, which we use to plan our business strategies and operations, are incorrect or change due to industry or market developments, or if we do not address these risks successfully, our operating results could differ materially from our expectations and our business could suffer.
 For example, we are required to manage multiple relationships with various strategic, integration and channel partners, customers and other third parties.
 In the event of further growth of our operations or in the number of our third-party relationships, our computer systems, procedures, or internal controls may not be adequate to support our operations, and our management may not be able to manage such growth effectively.
 To effectively manage our growth, we must continue to implement and improve our operational, financial and management information and reporting systems and manage our employee base.
 In addition, as we seek to continue to expand internationally, we will likely encounter unexpected challenges and expenses due to unfamiliarity with local regulations, requirements, practices and markets.